jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/products/integrates/guidelines/front.md

 ### Styling

-The frontend uses [styled-components][styled] and [Tachyons][tachyons] to create and compose UI styles.
+The front uses [styled-components][styled] and [Tachyons][tachyons] to create and compose UI styles.

-You can declare styled components with the `styled` tag, reference tachyons classes, and also add custom css as needed.
+You can declare styled components with the `styled` tag, reference tachyons classes, and also add custom CSS as needed.

-Refer to styled-components's documentation for more details.
+Refer to styled-components and Tachyons' documentation for more details.

 ### Internationalization

-The frontend uses [i18next][i18n] to manage translations.
+The front uses [i18next][i18n] to manage translations.

-While we currently support only English, more languages may be added later on, making it a good idea to avoid hardcoding texts, having them instead as translations.
+While we currently support only English, more languages may be added later on, making it a good idea to avoid hardcoding texts and having them instead as translations.

-You can declare your texts in the respective file for the language, and use the `useTranslation` hook to access them in the component.
+You can declare texts in the respective file for the language, at `src/utils/translations`, and then, use the `useTranslation` hook to access them in the component.

 Refer to i18next's documentation for more details.

 ### Dependencies

-The frontend uses [npm][npm] as its package manager.
+The front uses [npm][npm] as its package manager.

 When adding or updating dependencies, keep [this requirement](/criteria/requirements/302) in mind.